-In November the Board reviewed a proposal to transfer the servicing of a product that had previously been closed to new customers, providing a life time service to certain pet owners for a one-off fee.
-As the Company migrated its operations to PetPlan it would have no ability to continue with the provision of the service so alternative solutions had been considered, incorporating a review of customer outcomes and other risks.
+In late November 2021 the Board began reviewing a proposal to transfer the servicing of a product "Tracks" which had previously been closed to new customers and which was provided as a life time service to certain pet owners for a one-off fee.
+As the Company migrated it's operations to PetPlan it would have no ability to continue with the provision of the service so alternative solutions had been considered, incorporating a review of customer outcomes and other risks.
 The Board considered the risks and benefits of the different options in coming to their final decision and agreed with the proposal to use a third party service to assume complete responsibility for providing the Tracks services to members.
 In coming to their decision, the Board noted that a reputable third party provider had been selected following due diligence.
 The Board also considered the long-term consequences of the option selected, in particular risks to the Company or Group and any potential poor customer outcomes.
 The Board reviewed the communications plan to customers, to ensure that it was clear and to provide an opportunity for customers to opt out.
 The Board also reviewed the complaints process, should complaints be received from customers as a result of the decision made.
-The Board would continue to have oversight of the process until the transfer was completed.
+The Board continued to have oversight of the process until the transfer was completed in March 2022.